ZeroWave022/yr-weather/docs/index.rst

    #        "wind_speed_percentile_90": 0.7
    #    }

-All functions and classes are documented with docstrings.
+All functions and classes are also documented with docstrings and typed, for the best developer experience.
-Further documentation will be made at a later point in time.

 Caching
 ^^^^^^^